 This article does not propagate the idea of utilizing knowledge of what the people around you care most about in life to hurt them.
-The information below is being presented as a tool that can mend relationships, or destroy them.
+The information below is strictly being presented as a tool to help you achieve mutually beneficial goals.

 We Care Most About What We Defend